 Keep your emotions in check.
 Don’t start removing money the minute you hear bad news about the market.
 Train your emotional and financial intelligence to learn how to manage external factors and people’s advice.
 Be the one in control, the one who knows what’s happening.

 6. Keep working on your finances

 You’re now an investor.
 Woohoo!
-Not many college students can say they’re investing in the stock market, so kudos to you.
+Not many university students can say they’re investing in the stock market, so kudos to you.
 But you can’t stop now!
 This is just the beginning.
 Keep reading books and blogs, and educating yourself about money.
 Work hard to stay out of debt, earn more income, decrease expenses and invest more.
 What you invest now, will save you later.

 What’s great about investing is that not only can you now tell people ‘yep, I’m an investor’, but you’ll start getting excited about other parts of your financial life.
 The financial world may seem complicated and full of strange words like ‘equity’ and ‘venture capitalism’, but really it’s just used to confuse people.
 People are scared of finances because they don’t understand them.
 You don’t want to be one of those people, so make it a mission to understand your finances.
 Do this by practice:

 How about starting a side hustle to build even more skills?
 Or building some income streams early on?When you realise that the earlier you start, the more financial stability you’ll have in the future… everything changes. 😉

 We talked with Michael about the concept of Financial Independence and how being financially free is all about happiness and being able to do what you want and enjoy in life.
 If you work hard at improving your finances now, you’ll be able to manage them forever.
 And taking control of your money means making work optional, means not worrying about your financial situation, means actually enjoying your money.
 Imagine yourself in that position for a second… why say no to that?